richardokonicha/Engagement-Pushbot/README.md

 - Users can send complains to Admins using the command `/support followed by their complaint` e.g. `/support please reactivate my account`

-- Users/Members do not need to interact with each other or the admin directly in any way, Claire manages every action.
+- Users/Members do not need to interact with each other or the admin directly in any way, Chukwudi manages every action.

 - Users/Members have access to a mini dashboard that displays number of warns they have and number of engagements they have been part of as well as the time of the next engagement using the command `/dashboard`, `/menu`.

-## How Admins interact with Claire
+## How Admins interact with Chukwudi

 - Admins can set specific times for engagement rounds to be triggered automatically during installation or setup this is a cron/repeating process Admins can also manually trigger a Round using the command "/round"-only an Admin can use this command.